Certified Diploma in Health Studies for a Safer, Healthier Workplace

 - Identify key elements of an accident investigation process

-- Use investigation findings to implement preventative measures and improve safety performance
+- Use investigation findings to implement preventive actions and improve safety performance

 This course is designed for professionals who hold responsibility for workplace health and safety, or those seeking to build foundational expertise in the field.
 It is particularly suitable for the following roles: